 The Blue Pool is open daily from 10am – 4.30pm.

-Ticket prices include parking, which is situated at the entrance to the pool, and entrance to the Wareham Bears museum.
+Ticket prices include parking, which is situated at the entrance to the pool.

 An annual pass allows you the freedom to enjoy Blue Pool whenever you like, throughout the year.